pdgarden/nba-stats/README.md

 # 2. 📟 Prerequisites

-The project is developped and tested under python 3.11.
+The project is developed and tested under Python 3.11.
 No specific environment variable is necessary.

 # 3. 🔌 Quickstart